 It may seem that Circling is anti-thetical to anything that would look like goal-orientation.
 My experience however is the opposite, which is that in a strong circle, a circle in which everyone is aware of and is practicing circling principles to the best of their ability, development happens, sometimes extremely rapidly, and from there goals get accomplished.

 The distinction between a “regular” (“relational meditation”) circle and a topic circle, is that in a topic circle we hold the container more loosely.
-Advice and coaching are permissible (provided they are wanted), but we maintain a strong focus on the relational space and return to Yin practices if tension surfaces, as in regular Circling.
-This has worked very well for me (and all of us) in some private circles I have been running since January of this year (2017), and so I am very excited to bring this to y’all in the 3 areas of life that are most alive for me.
+Advice and coaching are permissible (provided they are wanted), but we maintain a strong focus on the relational space and return to Yin practices if tension surfaces or if the conversation become too abstract or excessively content-focused, as in regular Circling.
+This has worked very well for me (and all of us) in some private circles I have been running since January of 2017.

 My general context for Circling